Members can click here to download an ad-free version of this talk!

 Lyme Disease Safety Talk

 Lyme disease is a bacterial infection spread by deer ticks and black-legged ticks.
-Over 300,000 people are diagnosed with Lyme disease each year in the United States according to the CDC.
-The areas where these ticks are present as well as Lyme disease has greatly increased over the last few decades.
+Over 300,000 people are diagnosed with Lyme disease each year in the United States, according to the CDC.
+The region where these ticks are present, as well as Lyme disease, has greatly increased over the last few decades.
 Lyme disease is a real concern for many parts of the United States.

 Lyme Disease Symptoms